bilo1967/rebooth/README.md

 - A SMTP server (to send invitations).
 - A PHP authentication script to restrict access only to users allowed by your organization: you'll likely have to write your own.

-## Configuration and authentication module:
+## Configuration and authentication module

 There are two configuration files you have to set up:
 - [config/config.js](config/config.js) for the javascript code running on your browser